knyete/Micropython-scheduler/README.md

 In this instance a function ``x5print`` is called with a single string argument 'Red' when the button is released.

-The characteristics of a pushbutton are defined by a dictionary, and the driver provides a typical instance ``descriptor``.
+The characteristics of a ``Pushbutton`` are defined by a dictionary, and the driver provides a typical instance ``descriptor``.
 The following keys must be present.
 Values in the ``descriptor`` object in brackets.

  1. ``no`` True if pushbutton contacts are normally open. (``True``).